 You don't have to spend any money either as cardboard boxes are a great distraction toy, your bunny will love making noise by tearing ribbons of paper off the side or perforating the edges with their front teeth.
 If you leave it out near the door your bunny will diffidently take an interest and hopefully spend time customizing this and leave the door alone.

 Another reason your bunny may be chewing or scratching at a door is because it's a way to get your attention and food.
 This is why you should not try and keep your bunny quiet by giving them treats.
-It's important to recognize this behavior in yourself and to break this habit as you may end up making thing worse by teaching your bunny to be naughty.
+It is important to recognize this behavior in yourself and to break this habit as you may end up making thing worse by teaching your bunny to be naughty.

 Lastly its worth checking that your bunny is getting a plentiful supply of hay and other things to chew as they may be eating your doors because to them, they are food.
 A bunny on a good diet should be eating a stack of hay at least as big as them and they should also have lots of other interesting things to forage on.
 Make sure they always have fresh hay.